Dino Ciccarelli: Minnesota North Stars

-Ciccarelli had a healthy 1985–86 season, playing in 75 games, he led the North Stars with 44 goals, while finishing second in points with 89, which were his highest totals since 1981–82.
-In five playoff games, Ciccarelli was held to an assist.
+Ciccarelli had a rough start to the 1985–86 season, with his thoughts being focused on his toddler daughter Genna, who suffered severe burns in an accident that saw him not score in the team's first 17 games.
+She ultimately recovered and Ciccarelli ended up recording 44 goals with 89 points for his second-best total up to that point.
+In the March 3, 1986 game against the Detroit Red Wings, he tied a franchise record with three goals in the second period (various players have matched but not surpassed the record).
+In five playoff games, Ciccarelli was held to one assist.

-In 1986–87, Ciccarelli improved his offensive numbers once again, scoring 52 goals and 103 points in 80 games, which both led the club in scoring.
+In the 1986–87 season, Ciccarelli improved his offensive numbers once again, scoring 52 goals and 103 points in 80 games, which both led the club in scoring that made him the first North Star with multiple 50-goal seasons.
+The December 4 game saw him record four points against the New Jersey Devils to become the first (and so far only) player in franchise history with three games with four-point periods.
 The North Stars struggled during the season, and failed to qualify for the post season.

-Ciccarelli had his third straight 40+ goal season in 1987–88, as he once again led Minnesota with 41 goals and 86 points in 67 games.
+Ciccarelli had his third straight 40+ goal season in the 1987–88 season, as he once again led Minnesota with 41 goals and 86 points in 67 games.
 It was another tough season for the team though, as they missed the playoffs for the second straight season.

-In 1988–89, Ciccarelli made his first all-star game appearance in six years, as he played with the Campbell Conference in the 1989 NHL All-Star Game held in Edmonton, Alberta.
+In the 1988–89 season, Ciccarelli made his first all-star game appearance in six years, as he played with the Campbell Conference in the 1989 NHL All-Star Game held in Edmonton, Alberta.
 In the game, Ciccarelli assisted on a goal by Steve Yzerman, as the Campbell Conference won the game over the Wales Conference by a score of 9–5.
+Frustrations over with management boiled over late in the season.
+One highlight was a career-long points streak, where he recorded a point in twelve straight games from January 15 to February 9.
 Overall with Minnesota, Ciccarelli played in 65 games, scoring 32 goals and 59 points.
 On March 7, 1989, the North Stars traded Ciccarelli and Bob Rouse to the Washington Capitals for Mike Gartner and Larry Murphy.

+He departed Minnesota with the most goals (332) and points (651) in franchise history.
+His 55 goals in the season was matched by Brian Bellows but has not been surpassed and his four 40-goal seasons also is still a franchise record.